Community care for vulnerable newcomers by culturally safe healthcare professionals.

 Medical Director, Co-Founder, Physician

-Dr. Hala Ahmed serves on the Refugee Health Working Group and is a board director of the division.
-She has extensive experience working in the CHC model.
 Dr. Ahmed has served as a lead physician for the Primary Care Clinic at the Jim Pattison Outpatient Care and Surgery Centre.
 She is a dedicated family physician with a focus on women’s health, refugee health and pediatrics.
 She is also an active volunteer in the local Muslim community in Surrey.

 Dr. Majid Hussain, Family Physician